glenw83/glenw83.github.io/_pages/seminar.md

 ### Recent seminars

+#### 26 May 2026 — *Fenchel-Willmore-Chen inequality under Lower bounds on weighted Ricci curvature*
+**Speaker:** Jihye Lee (Macquarie U)
+**Time and location:** 1:30 - 2:30 26th May 2026, 39C.174

+*Abstract.* In this talk, I will present a weighted version of the Fenchel-Willmore-Chen inequality for closed submanifolds in complete noncompact smooth metric measure spaces.
+Our result recovers several known inequalities and provides a unified proof.
+I will explain the main ideas of the proof, based on comparison estimates for the normal exponential map and a Riccati-type inequality.
+If time permits, I will also discuss an isoperimetric inequality under nonnegative 1-weighted Ricci curvature.

 #### 9 April 2026 — *Poisson equation for the G_2-Laplace operator*
 **Speaker:** Stepan Hudecek (U Queensland)
 **Time and location:** 9:00 - 10:00 9th April 2026, 39C.174